Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 * Automate more security.
 Embed security configurations and agents into images, or inject them into instances when they launch.
 Every virtual machine, when launched, can automatically configure host-based security -- especially if they can communicate with a management server designed for the cloud.
 For example, a host can register itself with a configuration management server, then secure running services by default depending on what the host is intended for.
 You could even automatically adjust Security Group firewall rules based on the software services running on the host, who owns it, and where it is in your application stack.
 * Standardize security with Platform as a Service.
 Hate patching database servers or configuring them properly?
 Struggle with developers and admins who open up too many services on application servers?
 Use Platform as a Service instead, and improve your ability to standardize security.
 * Build a security abstraction layer.
 Nothing prevents your security team from using the same cloud APIs and management tools as administrators and developers.
 Configured properly, this provides security oversight and control without interfering with development or operations.
 For example you could restrict management of cloud IAM to the security team, enabling them to assume management of a server in case of a security incident.
 The security team could control key network Security Groups and security in production, while still allowing developers to manage it themselves in more isolated development environments.
 Embed a host security agent into every image (or instance, using launch scripts) and security gains a hook into every running virtual machine.
 * Move to *Software Defined Security*.
 This concept is an extension of basic automation.
-Nothing prevents Security from writing its own programs using cloud APIs, and the APIs of security and operations tools, so you can create powerful and agile security controls.
+Security can write its own programs using cloud APIs, and the APIs of security and operations tools, to create powerful and agile security controls.
 For example you could write a small program to find every instance in your environment that isn't linked into your configuration management tool, and recheck every few minutes.
 The tool would identify who launched the server, the operating system, where it was on the network, and the surrounding network security.
 You could, at a keystroke, take control of the server, notify the owner, and isolate it on the network until you know what it is for; then integrate it into configuration management and enforce security policies.
 All with perhaps 100 lines of code.

 These should get you thinking -- they start to show how the cloud can nearly eradicate certain security problems and enable you to shift resources.